A23 Handcross to Warninglid

-This scheme is located on the A23 trunk road from the B2110 junction at Handcross to the B2115 junction at Warninglid, south of Crawley, in West Sussex.
-Work started in October 2011 and we plan on opening the scheme to traffic in Autumn 2014.
-The improvements are broadly along the line of the existing A23 and in accordance with modified Orders and an Environmental Statement, approved in March 2010.
+This widening is located on the A23 trunk road from the B2110 junction at Handcross to the B2115 junction at Warninglid, south of Crawley, in West Sussex.
+Work started in October 2011 and the widening of the A23 was completed on 6 October.
+The improvements are broadly along the line of the existing A23 and have been provided in accordance with modified Orders and an Environmental Statement, approved in March 2010.

 Why is this happening and what will it cost?

 In the period between 2009 and May 2012 there were 42 accidents involving personal injuries, three of which were serious.
 Pedestrian and cyclist facilities in the area were also limited and involved negotiating both carriageways.

 A scheme to widen the route to dual three-lane standard with a fourth crawler lane was considered, but abandoned following a Public Inquiry in the 1990s.
 Further studies to assess the environmental impact were undertaken and a revised on-line widening scheme, which reduced the environmental effects, was developed.
 Revised draft Orders for the amended scheme were published in November 2008 and considered at a Public Inquiry in June 2009.
 The Secretary of State’s decision to proceed with the scheme following the Inquiry and subject to modifications, was published in March 2010.

 How will the scheme be carried out?

 Progress was delayed by poor weather through the later part of 2012, so alternative engineering solutions were adopted to enable works at Warninglid northbound slip roads to progress through the winter of 2012/13.
 Additional cross-over points between the southbound and northbound carriageways were provided to enable greater flexibility for managing traffic between the two carriageways.
 This enabled the construction programme to be rephased and the combined effect of these changes has led to time being recovered and we were able to switch the contraflow to the northbound carriageway at the end of January as originally planned.
-We are now back on target to complete the works as originally planned in Autumn 2014.
+We have now been able to complete the widening as originally planned in Autumn 2014.

 What are the benefits?